Everything you need to know about visiting Abu Dhabi in June

 Take me back to May | Jump forward to July

-That said, many visitors still love Abu Dhabi in June for its fabulous beach resorts at this time of year, enjoying them while they’re at their quietest (schools locally are in session until the end of June!)
+That said, many visitors still love Abu Dhabi in June for its fabulous beach resorts at this time of year, enjoying them while they’re at their quietest (local schools are in session until the end of June/early July!).

 Typical Abu Dhabi Weather in June

-In June, you should expect sea temperatures on average of 31.6°C (88.9°F).
-Minimum sea temperatures in June are 30.5°C (87.8°F) through to a bubbly warm maximum by month-end 32.7°c / 90°F – almost spa-like!
-Don’t worry, though, resorts will have chillers in their pools so you can still take a refreshing dip.
+In June, you should expect sea temperatures of 31.6ยฐC (88.9ยฐF) on average.
+Minimum sea temperatures in June are 30.5ยฐC (87.8ยฐF) through to a bubbly warm maximum by month-end 32.7ยฐc / 90ยฐF – almost spa-like!
+Don’t worry, though; most resorts will have chillers in their pools, so you can still take a refreshing dip in June.

-Make no mistake, no matter what time of year you visit Abu Dhabi you will still want a hat, sunscreen, and sunglasses – you can find our full packing list tips for Abu Dhabi here.
+Make no mistakeโno matter what time of year you visit Abu Dhabi, you will still want a hat, sunscreen, and sunglasses.
+Our full packing list tips for Abu Dhabi are here.

 Weather information sourced from the National Centre of Meteorology Climate Report 2003-2019 for Abu Dhabi Corniche and seatemperature.org

-Apart from the beach weather, June is the perfect month for exploring Abu Dhabi’s top indoor attractions.
+Besides the beautiful beach weather, June is the perfect month to explore Abu Dhabi’s top indoor attractions.

-- The Louvre Abu Dhabi is vastly indoors (and even a little chilly inside!) so makes a great June activity.
+- The Louvre Abu Dhabi is vastly indoors (and even a little chilly inside!), so it makes a great June activity.
+Whilst in the Saadiyat Cultural District, you may also be interested in touring Abrahamic House (free), or experiencing the newly opened TeamLab Phenomena (you can now combine your entry ticket for Louvre and TeamLab)

 - Enjoy indoor thrills and spills aplenty on Yas Island.
 Thrill-seekers will love taking on the world’s fastest roller coaster in the world at Ferrari World or try your hand at indoor SkyDiving next door at CLYMB Abu Dhabi.

-- In the evening, try a visit to the new entertainment Yas Bay.
-Indoor dining is available, but if it’s not too sticky and humid, restaurants are keeping their al fresco dining areas open after dark
+- In the evening, visit Yas Bay.
+Indoor dining is available, but if it’s not too sticky and humid, restaurants are keeping their al fresco dining areas open after dark.

-This is a great time of year for exploring some of Dubai’s indoor attractions on a day trip.
+This is a great time of year for exploring some of Dubai’s indoor attractions on a day trip from the capital.

 - Enjoy a tropical treat indoors at The Green Planet.